-There are so many different and delicious side dish options that go well with honey baked ham.
-You can find a few of my favourite options below:
+There are so many different and delicious side dish options that go well with this holiday meal.
+You can find a few of my favorite options below:

-- Old Fashioned Scalloped Potatoes – This is my favourite! 😋
+- Old Fashioned Scalloped Potatoes – This is my favorite! 😋

 - Easy Oven Roasted Potatoes – nice and crispy